TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 General
 =======

-The **General** tab contains general information about the page.
+This tab contains general information about the page.
 You can change the :guilabel:`Page Type`, and edit titles for the page and the URL.

 The :guilabel:`Page Title` is used directly to generate speaking URLs.
 It is